koisym/soc-lab-ssh-bruteforce-detection/README.md

 ## Overview

-I built this home lab project to practice detecting SSH brute-force attacks in a SIEM environment.
-The goal was to simulate repeated failed login attempts, collect the Linux authentication logs, and create detection logic in Splunk that could identify suspicious activity.
+I created this project to build hands-on experience with security monitoring and incident detection in a SOC-style lab environment.
+The objective was to simulate an SSH brute-force attack, ingest Linux authentication logs into Splunk, and create a detection that could identify repeated failed login attempts from the same source.

-This project helped me get hands-on experience with log analysis, basic detection engineering, and alert creation.
+This project gave me practical experience working with logs, building detections, and understanding how suspicious authentication activity can be identified in a SIEM.

 ---

 ## Lab Environment

-I used the following setup:

-- VirtualBox
+The lab was built in VirtualBox using the following systems:

-- Kali Linux (attacker machine)
+- Kali Linux (attacker)
-- Ubuntu Server (target machine)
+- Ubuntu Server (target)
-- Splunk Enterprise / Free
+- Splunk Enterprise / Free (SIEM)

-The VMs were placed on the same virtual network so they could communicate with each other.
+Both virtual machines were connected on the same virtual network to allow realistic traffic between systems.

 ---

-## What I Did
+## Project Steps

-### 1. Configured the Target System
+### 1. Configured SSH on the Target System
-I installed and enabled SSH on the Ubuntu server so it could accept remote login attempts.
+I installed and enabled the OpenSSH service on the Ubuntu server so it could receive remote login attempts.

-### 2. Simulated Failed Login Attempts
+### 2. Simulated Brute-Force Activity
-From Kali Linux, I generated multiple failed SSH login attempts to create realistic authentication events in `/var/log/auth.log`.
+Using Kali Linux, I generated multiple failed SSH login attempts against the Ubuntu server.
+This created authentication events inside `/var/log/auth.log`.

-### 3. Ingested Logs into Splunk
+### 3. Collected Logs in Splunk
-I configured Splunk to monitor the Ubuntu authentication log so the events would be searchable.
+I configured Splunk to monitor the authentication log so failed login activity could be searched and analyzed.

-### 4. Built Detection Logic
+### 4. Built a Detection Query
-I created a search that counted repeated failed login attempts by source IP address.
+I created a search that extracted source IP addresses from failed login events and counted repeated attempts.

+### 5. Created an Alert
+The detection was saved as an alert to simulate how a SOC team would be notified of suspicious login behavior.

 ---